Stranu/TelemetryFullStack/README.md

 -Database: MySQL DB

--Client database: MySQL Workbench or DBeaver
+-Client database: MySQL Workbench

 Guide:

 -Create a server Database connection using a MySQL DB.
-The connection string must be jdbc:mysql://localhost:3306/telemetry
+The connection string must be jdbc:mysql://localhost:3306/telemetry.
+Via the MySQL Workbench, import the "sensors" table maintaining the field names as specified in the json or csv file

 -Download and unzip the source repository for this project, or clone it using Git: git clone https://github.com/Stranu/TelemetryFullStack.git